Payback (2017): Storylines

 On the January 30 episode of Raw, Samoa Joe debuted on the roster debut by attacking Seth Rollins on Triple H's behalf.
-Joe's attacked Rollins re-injured knee, the same knee that had sidelined Rollins from November 2015 to May 2016, which almost prevented Rollins from competing at WrestleMania 33.
+Joe attacked Rollins re-injured knee, the same knee that had sidelined Rollins from November 2015 to May 2016, which almost prevented Rollins from competing at WrestleMania 33.
 However, Rollins managed to recover enough to defeat Triple H in an unsanctioned match at WrestleMania.
 On the post-WrestleMania Raw, Rollins teamed up with the returning Finn Bálor and defeated Joe and Kevin Owens.
 The following week during the Superstar Shake-up, unsure of his fate, Rollins spoke about what he still wanted to do on Raw, which included settling his score with Joe.
 New Raw General Manager Kurt Angle declared that Rollins would be staying on Raw, after which, Joe came out and attacked Rollins.
 A match between the two was scheduled for Payback, and both traded barbs on the following Raw.
 On the final Raw before Payback, Rollins, Enzo Amore, and Big Cass were scheduled to face Joe, Luke Gallows, and Karl Anderson, but Gallows and Anderson attacked Amore, taking him out of the match.
 Amore was replaced by Finn Bálor, and the team of Rollins, Cass, and Bálor defeated Joe, Gallows, and Anderson.
 Gallows and Anderson were then scheduled to face Amore and Cass on the Payback Kickoff pre-show.

 At the Royal Rumble, Braun Strowman interfered in the Universal Championship match, costing Roman Reigns the title.
 The two then faced each other at Fastlane, where Reigns was victorious.
 The following night on Raw, Strowman declared that Reigns had gotten lucky and wanted another rematch, however, he was interrupted by The Undertaker.
-Reigns began a rivalry with Undertaker and defeated him at WrestleMania 33.
+Reigns then began a rivalry with Undertaker and defeated him at WrestleMania 33.
 Strowman then reignited his feud with Reigns on the April 10 episode of Raw, where he brutally attacked Reigns backstage, including pushing Reigns, who was strapped onto a stretcher, off a loading dock, and then tipped over an ambulance that Reigns was inside, thereby injuring Reigns's shoulder in the process.
 The following week, Raw General Manager Kurt Angle announced that Strowman would face Reigns at Payback.